stadiamaps/ferrostar/guide/src/swiftui-customization.md

 ### Camera

 TODO: Ability to override the built-in camera behavior (probably define a protocol for this).

+### Adding map layers

+You can add your own overlays too!
+The `makeMapContent` closure argument of the various map and navigation views enables you to add more layers.
+See the demo app for an example.

 ## Customizing the instruction banners